0devesh0/codvo.ai/README.md

 ### BREAKDOWN COLUMNS OF REVENUE

-(Total sum of each group equals REVENUE)
+(Total sum of each group of columns equals sum of REVENUE column)

 - By Day of Week:
   - MONDAY_REVENUE, TUESDAY_REVENUE, WEDNESDAY_REVENUE, THURSDAY_REVENUE, FRIDAY_REVENUE, SATURDAY_REVENUE, SUNDAY_REVENUE